Your search did not match any results.

 The Solaris patch utilities also utilize the metadata contained in the

 Patches contain Solaris Zones specific metadata to ensure the correct patching of a Zones environment.
-Detailed information can be found in the following references:

 The functionality delivered in a patch, either bug fixes or new features, might have interrelationships with the functionality delivered in other patches.

 These interrelationships are determined by three fields in the package's